libfud/rcalc/README.md

 rcalc is still immature, and lacks many features.
-It currently can perform the arithmatic operations (addition, subtraction, multiplication, and division), perform exponentiation with integer exponents, and perform sine, cosine and tangent functions.
+It currently can perform the arithmatic operations (addition, subtraction, multiplication, and division), perform exponentiation with ~~integer~~ rational exponents, and perform sine, cosine and tangent functions.